tangentsnowball/style-guides/css.md

 + Use lowercase and shorthand hex values
 + Use double quotes `""` e.g. `input[type="checkbox"]`
 + *Where allowed*, avoid specifying units for zero-values e.g. `margin: 0`
-+ Omit leading '0's in values or lengths between -1 and 1.
 + Include a space after each comma in comma-separated property or function values
 + Include a semi-colon at the end of the last declaration in a declaration block
 + Place the closing brace of a ruleset in the same column as the first character of the ruleset